For a Good Time, Call...: Production

 Lauren Anne Miller and Katie Anne Naylon based the script on their real-life experiences as college roommates.

 The role of Katie was written specifically for Ari Graynor.
-Miller used her performance in Nick and Norah's Infinite Playlist as the inspiration for writing the character, and wrote Graynor a letter asking her to be involved in the production.
+Miller used her performance in Nick & Norah's Infinite Playlist (2008) as the inspiration for writing the character, and wrote Graynor a letter asking her to be involved in the production.
 The letter made Graynor cry.
 "I got this letter where they talked about what fans they were of my work and how they felt like I was one of the only people out there who could be both sexy and vulnerable and funny all at the same time," she stated.

-Filming took place over 16 days in Los Angeles and New York City with a budget of $1.3 million.
+Principal photography took place over 16 days in Los Angeles and New York City with a budget of $1.3 million.
 Miller and Naylon secured financing for the film independently.
 Focus Features picked up the film at the 2012 Sundance Film Festival for $2 million.
-James Schamus, chief executive at Focus, cited the film's 'emotionally generous' appeal and word-of-mouth potential as primary reasons for the acquisition.
+James Schamus, chief executive at Focus, cited the film's "emotionally generous" appeal and word-of-mouth potential as primary reasons for the acquisition.